-The history of the broadside and Prints traditional background in Western, Hispanic and Asian culture can be taught alongside the physical processes.
-This information will be used as a jumping off point for individual and group projects.
-Keeping in mind not only environmental, but economic concerns and in order to make the process accessible to as large a group as possible prints will be made on reused materials such as Styrofoam dining trays, paper bags, newspapers, fabric and cereal boxes.
+Printmaking as a process is communal.
+The simplicity of the relief process can empower makers of any age.
+With limited arts programs available at many of the Chicago Public Schools and community arts organizations feeling the burden of a shrinking economy, I felt it was time to devise a way to bring the art of Print to the public.
+A portable print cart with a tabletop letterpress and recycled materials can be used to demonstrate basic relief and monoprint techniques at schools, libraries, and art centers.
+The history of the broadside and print in Western, Hispanic, and Asian cultures can be taught alongside the physical processes.
+This information will be used as a jumping-off point for individual and group projects.
+Keeping in mind not only environmental, but economic concerns to make the process accessible to as large a group as possible prints will be made on reused materials such as Styrofoam dining trays, paper bags, newspapers, fabric, and cereal boxes.
 Students can also print with found materials.
 A range of artists will give workshops on repurposing these printed materials to make items ranging from cards to backpacks.